corybenton/create_readme/README.md

 ## Installation

-Download program from github and then run in VSCode.
+Download from github and run in VSCode.

 ## Usage

-Run `node index.js` on terminal command line.
-Answer questions.
-A readme file will be created with that information.
+Run `node index.js`

 ## License